turanszkij/mini_video/README.md

   - runs an infinite loop until the application is closed and loops the video frames
   - waits for GPU completion and destroys resources

+Possible future improvements:
+- H265 decoding
+- AV1 decoding
+- HDR video
+- Linux support

+You can also read about my video decoding implementation in Wicked Engine (that this sample was based on) here: <a href = "https://wickedengine.net/2023/05/vulkan-video-decoding/">Wicked Engine Devblog</a>.

 License: MIT

 Copyright (c) 2025 Turánszki János